 Back when we were all trying to survive 2020, some went toe to toe in the boardroom, some fought and thrived through online platforms and video games, and some did it all.
 Carlos is one of the latter people.

-Carlos Almeida is the Senior Localization Manager at Epic Games, the company best known for their notorious and award-winning game, Fortnite.
+Carlos Almeida is the Senior Localization Producer at Epic Games, the company best known for their notorious and award-winning game, Fortnite.
 The battle royale video game has captured the attention of gamers across the globe.
 Epic is also known for the Unreal Engine, the world’s most open and advanced real-time 3D creation tool.
 The survival-action video game appeals to both kids and adults alike and requires collaboration and teamwork to succeed.
 Players can carve out their own solo path and create layers of experiences on their own and/or come together with other gamers to delve deeper into the always-growing forum.